SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Modular Workflow

 \subsubsection{Designated arbiters.}

-Typically a \cepm will decide events within the platform~\cite{kalshi}.
-A \depm might outsource decisions to a trusted organization, such as the Associate Press (AP) which experimented with writing US election results into Ethereum.\footnote{Etherscan: \url{https://etherscan.io/address/0x0792724900B551d200D954a5Ed709d9514d73A9F}} From a trust perspective, this is equivalent to using an AP \cepm, but from a logistics perspective, it is simpler to AP to be an oracle than to run an entire \cepm.
+A \cepm will decide events within the platform~\cite{kalshi}.
+A \depm might outsource decisions to a trusted organization, such as the Associate Press (AP) which experimented with writing US election results into Ethereum.\footnote{Etherscan: \href{https://etherscan.io/address/0x0792724900B551d200D954a5Ed709d9514d73A9F}{AP U.S. Presidential Race Oracle}} From a trust perspective, this is equivalent to using an AP \cepm, but from a logistics perspective, it is simpler for AP to be an oracle than to run an entire \cepm.
 Further, it allows \textit{trust agility} where AP can be replaced by a competing source with minimal disruption~\cite{BCFKMN14}.
 A \depm might also used a designated party only as a last resort if other methods lead to a contentious result~\cite{Rey24}.

 Recently interest is in evaluating arbitration through an AI system~\cite{chaos}.
 A 2025 Chainlink study poses 1,660 Polymarket questions to LLMs and reports ~89.3\% accuracy (sports 99.7\%, politics 84.3\%) with temporal-reasoning challenges~\cite{ZVW25}.
 AI can also be used in agent-mode, tasked with actively gathering evidence and reporting if resolution can be reached~\cite{chaos}.
 AI oracles are potentially vulnerable to adversarial manipulation and poisoning attacks~\cite{ZGWJ25}, and may recall incorrect facts that are incorrectly stated in the training data.
-An over-reliance on AI systems in generating news, trading in markets based on news, and settling markets based on news could result in bad interactions or negative feedback loops.
+An over-reliance on AI systems in generating news, trading in markets based on news, and settling markets based on news could result in reflexivity and feedback loops.